 - Follow and adopt sound scientific recommendations for the sustainable management of targeted fish stocks

 As a founding member of the International Seafood Sustainability Foundation, StarKist denounces the practice of shark finning, which is the retention of any fins while discarding the carcass at sea.
 StarKist adheres to a strict policy against shark finning and will only purchase fish from vessel-owning companies that share in our anti-finning principles.
 All vessel-owning companies that supply StarKist must have a published policy prohibiting shark finning on board its vessels, and strictly adhere to the guidelines set forth.
 In addition, we do not purchase from any vessel that has been found to have finned for two years following the date of the most recent finding.

-RESPONSIBLE SOURCING THROUGH PROACTIVE VESSEL REGISTER (PVR)
+RESPONSIBLE SOURCING THROUGH PROACTIVE VESSEL REGISTER (PVR) AND SUSTAINABLE SOURCES

 As a founding member of the International Seafood Sustainability Foundation (ISSF), StarKist is proud to support responsible and sustainable tuna fisheries through the ProActive Vessel Register (PVR).
 ISSF created the PVR to provide vessel owners with an opportunity to identify themselves as active participants in meaningful tuna sustainability efforts.
 At the same time, the PVR provides validated information to tuna purchasers and interested stakeholders that reflect the positive steps each vessel is taking in implementing a series of commitments designed to improve tuna fishing practices.
 It is important to note, however, that when a vessel chooses to list on the PVR, they are not seeking or securing endorsement by ISSF, rather they are committing to being transparent in their practices.
 StarKist is committed to increasing the amount of fish that we source from vessels that are part of the PVR.
 Specifically, we commit to: